Gympie Sports & Spinal is conveniently located near Kybong, Southside, Kin Kin, Curra, Two Mile, Victory Heights, Pomona, Cooran and Coles Creek.

 Pregnancy is a blessing and is a thrilling, special time in your life that should be cherished.
 However, it can also be a physical and emotional rollercoaster, which is why it is so important for mums-to-be to take some time out to relax, be pampered and ease the aches, pains, and tension that come with pregnancy.

 At Sports & Spinal we have a special pregnancy massage cushion, enabling Mums-to-be to be massaged while laying on their stomach.
-Our massage therapists use a specialised massage oil blend to massage your entire body focusing on the areas that most need work.
+Our massage therapists use a specific massage oil blend to massage your entire body focusing on the areas that most need work.

 Postnatal Follow-Up